Addie McCain: Chicago Red Stars

-Fort Lauderdale United FC
+Fort Lauderdale United

 She signed with Fort Lauderdale United FC in May 2024.
 On August 17 in her club debut, she scored her first league goal as well as the first goal in club history against Spokane Zephyr FC in a 1–1 draw.
 On September 22, 2024, McCain scored her first career hat-trick against Lexington SC, the second hat trick ever in USLS league history.
 McCain led the league in duels won with 187 and was named to the All-League First Team.

 Lexington SC

 On July 7, 2025, it was announced that Fort Lauderdale had transferred McCain to Lexington SC for a league record transfer fee.
-She debuted for the club on August 23, starting and scoring a goal in Lexington's season-opening draw with Fort Lauderdale United FC.
+She debuted for the club on August 23, starting and scoring a goal in Lexington's season-opening 3–3 draw with Fort Lauderdale United.
 McCain's performances through the start of the season earned her a spot on the USL Super League September Team of the Month.
+On May 16, 2026, she scored a 90th-minute penalty in a 1–0 win over the Tampa Bay Sun as Lexington clinched the Players' Shield on the final day of the season.
+In the league final, she scored Lexington's third goal in a 3–1 win over the Carolina Ascent, sealing their victory in extra time as they became the first team to complete the league double.

+McCain kicked off the 2026 season on a positive note, scoring in Lexington's season-opening win over Brooklyn FC and becoming the first player in USL Super League history to net 20 goals.